zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Saul says, “Hmm, come to think of it, me neither.”
 So, Christine is worried that they might transplant her brain into someone else.
 And, of course, as of 2012, we don’t transplant people’s brains.
 But Saul agrees w ith Christine.
 He doesn’t think Christine is very smart, and so he says “Hmm, come to think of it, me neither.”
 The expression “come to think of it” is used to mea n that you’ve thought about something and you now have a different opinion or a  new understanding about something.
 “Me neither” is a slightly ungrammatical  way of saying “Neither do I.” In common conversation however, people don’t say, t ypically, “Neither do I.” They’ll say something like, “Me neither,” even thou gh “me” is not a subject pronoun.
 It should be “I” but we say it anyway.
 Sau l is saying, “I don’t think anyone would want your brain either, Christine, bec ause you’re stupid.”
 That’s really what Saul is saying, isn’t he?

-Now let’s listen to the dialog this time, at a norm al speed.
+Now let’s listen to the dialog this time, at a normal speed.

 [start of dialog]